 Once the consultation period is over the council will look at feedback and take it into consideration for the final proposal of the order.

-Approval will then be sought from cabinet in January 2021.
+Approval will then be sought from cabinet after the consultation ends.

 The council has been working closely with Thames Valley Police who will be the main authority to enforce the order.

-Ian Blake, resilience and enforcement team manager, said: “The order has made it easier to target anti-social behaviour in the locations where it is currently in place.
+Councillor Beni Bains, lead member for regulation and public protection, said: “The order has made it easier to target anti-social behaviour in the locations where it is currently in place.

-“However, expanding it to cover the whole borough to make it simpler and easier to enforce and for people to understand.
+“However, expanding it to cover the whole borough makes it easier to enforce and for people to understand.

-Residents who want to participate in the consultation are encouraged to have a look at the online documents here – https://www.slough.gov.uk/consultations.
+Residents who want to participate in the consultation are encouraged to have a look at the online documents at https://www.slough.gov.uk/consultations

-- writing to “Borough wide PSPO consultation”, Housing People Services, Observatory House, Windsor Road, Slough, SL1 2EL.
+• writing to “Borough wide PSPO consultation”, Place and Regulation, Observatory House, Windsor Road, Slough, SL1 2EL.